iaadikumar/Screen-Rotater/README.md

 # Screen-Rotater
-This program will rotate the screen
+This program will rotate your screen screen